ricardojoserf/ricardojoserf.github.io/about.md

 ---

 Hello there!
-I'm Ricardo, a penetration tester from Madrid passionate about breaking into things, I've been doing this for about 10 years.
+I'm Ricardo, a penetration tester from Madrid with 10 years of experience.

 I'm a Telecommunications Engineering graduate from Universidad Politécnica de Madrid, where I also completed a Master's and worked for two years in research.
-My professional path led me through offensive security roles at Indra and Entelgy Innotec, and I now work as a red teamer at Siemens Smart Infrastructure (Siemens SI).
+My professional path led me through offensive security roles at Indra and Entelgy Innotec, and I now work as a red teamer at Siemens.

-On this blog, I write about open-source tools from [my Github](https://github.com/ricardojoserf) (most of the time) and hacking techniques I'm learning, largely to create a future reference for myself… because I always forget :)
+On this blog, I will mostly write about open-source tools from [my Github](https://github.com/ricardojoserf) but sometimes also about hacking techniques, largely to create a future reference for myself :)

 <br>